Table tennis is one of the most dynamic sports on the planet requiring three key game elements: Table tennis speed, spin, power, who wins?

 Spin was the major killer initially, but over the past 20 years power has taken command.

 I have been keeping a close eye on China vs Japan for the past 3 years and I’ve noticed a new trend which may be tomorrow’s winner.

-Speed has not had the success of the other two but Harimoto is proving that speed does actually kill.
+Speed has not had the success compared to the other two elements but Harimoto is proving that speed does actually kill.

 Harimoto, as we all know gone from strength to Strength and is still in his early teens.
 He has beaten the best players in the world including Zhang Jike, Fan Zhendong and the Dragon Ma Long.
 All three, Zhang , Fan and Ma are renowned for their awesome power and they have dominated table tennis over the past 5-10 years.

 Harimoto seems to have found a chink in their armour, SPEED!

 He played Ma Long two weeks ago and with all of Ma’s awesome power, it seemed nullified.
 Harimoto, did not give ML time to wind his big shots and even if he did Harimoto used it against ML.
 Ma Long, would rocket a ball and Harimoto would counter, firing ML’s power straight back at him.
 Furthermore, Harimoto used speed alongside good placement which saw him win many points by either wrong footing or disabling Ma Long.

 Are we seeing a new powerhouse trend emerging?